-In their third semester-in addition to completing an internship-students may embark on a thesis project (Option 1), or they may elect to pursue additional coursework (Option 2).
-Students who choose the thesis track will enroll in AM 655 Thesis Seminar and AM 701 Thesis Preparation.
-The Thesis Seminar will guide students through the research and writing process, while also providing background on research methodologies and academic standards.
+In their third semester students undertake original research, whether in the form of academic theses or business projects.
+Students who elect to write a thesis will enroll in coursework that will guide them through the research and writing process, while also providing background on research methodologies and academic standards.
 Totaling 12,000 to 15,000 words, the resulting project will represent an original contribution to the field.